 Another Corner of the Garden

 We strolled around to an area of garden near the back door of the homestead.
 Here we were delighted to find a parterre, complete with topiary.
-Neatly trimmed hedges protected several different plants, including daffodils, mint and other herbs.
+Neatly trimmed hedges protected several different plants, including daffodils, mint, and other herbs.

 Some Lovely Walks

-We slowly roamed along intimate avenues between gardens adorned with flowers and overhung by arching apple, quince or crabapple trees, some of which were in blossom.
+We slowly roamed along intimate avenues between gardens adorned with flowers and overhung by arching apple, quince, or crabapple trees, some of which were in blossom.

 Beneath some of the underlying shrubs, we found groups of an interesting variety of poultry resting or scratching around for worms and insects.
-The poultry here included hens, roosters, bantams and guinea fowl, including a lavender one.
+The poultry here included hens, roosters, bantams, and guinea fowl, including a lavender one.

 Elegant peacocks occasionally appeared on the green lawns in the distance, displaying their colourful feathers.
-Some of the lawned walks included roses, perennial wallflowers and, of course, daffodils and jonquils, while around one corner we came upon a useful vegetable patch.
+Some of the lawned walks included roses, perennial wallflowers, and, of course, daffodils and jonquils, while around one corner we came upon a useful vegetable patch.

 The Homestead and Places to Stay

 As the weather was cool, we elected to go into the homestead for refreshment.
 How glad we were that we had!
-In Melbourne, cups of tea or coffee often cost $5; here, for that same price, we served ourselves in the cosy dining room with our beverage of choice.
+In Melbourne, cups of tea or coffee often cost $5; here, for that same price, we served ourselves in the cozy dining room with our beverage of choice.
 Then we sat at the long, polished table to enjoy an array of sweet temptations, including a scrumptious Greek lemon and yoghurt cake made by Mrs Fox.
 Other choices included toasting marshmallows before burning logs in an open fireplace.
 The walls were decorated with paintings, signed by well-known artist, Susan Fox, and available for purchase.

-We decided to see the rest of the house, paid our $5 and were very kindly shown around by Susan herself.
+We decided to see the rest of the house, paid our $5, and were very kindly shown around by Susan herself.
 What a variety of rooms we saw!
-Some were crowded with collections of many kinds: Glassware, china, objects from nature, even living plants.
+Some were crowded with collections of many kinds: Glassware, china, objects from nature, and even living plants.
 Other rooms revealed spacious bedrooms, ready for people to come and stay, and we found that the tariff includes a generous country breakfast, with dinner available too, if required.

 We discovered that there is further accommodation available, well spread out around the farm, giving privacy.
-These places include the Woodshed Hill House, the Shearers' Shack and the Gardener's Cottage.
+These places include the Woodshed Hill House, the Shearers' Shack, and the Gardener's Cottage.
 They are all self-catering and include bed and bath linen.
 We can't wait until we can find time to come back one weekend or public holiday to sample one of these!